 Undergraduate research training is a significant component of my work.
 Since 2018, several undergraduates have worked with me on a variety of computational projects.

-- Cailin Deiter (Research assistant at Univ. of Colorado)
+- Cailin Deiter (Genetics PhD Program, Univ. of Colorado)

-- Jelard Aquino (PhD student in Bioinformatics at University of Nevada)
+- Jelard Aquino (PhD Candidate in Bioinformatics at University of Nevada, LV)

 - Asia Williams (Dentistry program at University of Iowa)

-Samuel Fay joined my group during Summer 2020 and has been developing code for genomic data analysis.
-He is majoring in Computer Science at University of Michigan, but is making productive use of his downtime away from school due to the pandemic.
+Samuel Fay worked with me during Summer 2020 and developed code for genomic data analysis.
+He is majoring in Computer Science at University of Michigan, but was making productive use of his downtime away from school due to the pandemic.
 Sam is involved in the following projects:

 Benjamin is a currently a junior undergraduate majoring in Microbiology.
 During 2019 he worked on my poplar project and was instrumental in the collection of leaf samples for DNA analysis.
 He simultaneously developed skills in bioinformatics data analysis while working on the poplar project.
 Ben was supported by an INBRE summer fellowship for his work with me.
 Benjamin is currently a Wyoming Research Scholar and expects to graduate in 2021.